iterative/ldb-resources/documentation/Command-summary.md

 `--file <filesystem attributes query>`

 Builds a query (see [LDB Query Syntax](./LDB-queries.md)) using fixed JSON fields specific to LDB index.
-The list is:
+The full list of field can be seen with `ldb eval  --file '@'`.
+The partial list as follows:

-* MTIME - data object modification time.
+* fs.mtime - data object modification time.
-* A_MTIME - annotation modification time.
-* INDEXED - data object first indexing time.
-Not affected by re-indexing (data objects are immutable).
-* A_INDEXED - annotation last indexing time.
+* last.indexed - annotation last indexing time.
 Affected by re-indexing (annotations are mutable).
-* SIZE - data object file size in Kilobytes, Megabytes or Gigabytes (qualifier K, M or G).
+* fs.size - data object file size in bytes.
-* PATH - data object path.
-If same data object was indexed under multiple paths, will match either one.
+* fs.path - data object path.
+If same data object was indexed under multiple paths, will match the last one.

-* NAME - data object name.
-If same data object was indexed under multiple names, will match either one.
+Regular JMESPATH functions can be used to enrich the query.

 *Use case:*
 ```
-$ ldb add --file 'regex(fs.path, `gs:datasets/cat-bucket/.*`)'  # Object source is implicitly ds:root, filtered by regex
+$ ldb add --file 'regex(fs.path, `gs:datasets/cat-bucket/.*`)'  # Object source is implicitly ds:root, path filtered by regex
 ```

 `--query <annotation query terms>`